davidmalawey/openAir/fankit.md

 Two parts take a special effort to get the ideal model number.
 **Battery** The selected 18650 cell that is recommended for peak performance & reliability is the panasonic NCR18650GA, from heavy testing and it is a Gold Standard for cells among the SCUTTLE Robotics team.
 But, most builders will chose their own out of many cells on the market and that is OK as well.
 **Battery Tray** This unit is usually called a "battery cell holder" in the online shops but we call it a "tray" to differentiate it better.
 Holder is too common of a term.
 Most cheap no-brand trays implement a spiral spring and have less build quality, and no datasheet.
-The specified tray for our project is made by Keystone and it's available at Mouser, Digikey, or other professional electronics distributors.
+The specified tray for our project is **Keystone Part No 1043** found at Mouser, Digikey, or other electronics distributors.
 * Find [battery tray at Mouser](https://www.mouser.com/ProductDetail/Keystone-Electronics/1043)
 * Find [battery tray at Digikey](https://www.digikey.com/en/products/detail/keystone-electronics/1043/2745669)
+* Buy [1-cell tray at amazon](https://amzn.to/4foW75b), low-cost brand (4 for $10)
+* Buy [2-cell tray at amazon](https://amzn.to/4aieYvd), low-cost brand (2 for $10)

 ## Circuits